cimug-org/CIMTool/docs/core-concepts.md

   * Market trading
   * Teleprotection

-One of the essential artifacts produced by IEC [Technical Committee 57](https://www.iec.ch/dyn/www/f?p=103:7:0::::FSP_ORG_ID,FSP_LANG_ID:1273,25) is a Unified Modeling Language (UML) schema for the CIM.
-The UML schema is canonical ontology and defines all classes, fields, and relationships between classes.
+An essential artifact is the Unified Modeling Language (UML) schema for the CIM.
+The UML schema is a canonical ontology and defines all the classes, fields, and relationships between classes.

 ![CIMUMLEnerpriseArchitect.png](./images/CIMUMLEnerpriseArchitect.png "CIM UML shown in Enterprise Architect")